2/12/2020

 Crystal

 Thank you.
-Ladies and gentlemen if you have a question at this time please press the star followed by the number one key on your touchtone telephone.
-If your question has been answered or you wish to remove yourself from the queue please press the pound key.
-Once again to ask a question please press star and then one now.
-And our first question comes from Yaron Canar from Goldman Sachs.
+Ladies and gentlemen, if you have a question at this time, please press the star followed by the number one key on your touchtone telephone.
+If your question has been answered or you wish to remove yourself from the queue, please press the pound key.
+Once again, to ask a question, please press star and then one now.
+And our first question comes from Yaron Kinar from Goldman Sachs.
 Your line is open.

 speaker

 Hi, good morning.
 So my first question just goes to growth in the insurance segment.
-If I heard your comments correctly it sounds like you're still lukewarm in terms of the market opportunities and the rate of environment and rate adequacy.
-And yet I think even excluding the acquisitions you grew at a good 20% clip or so.
-I guess where are you seeing the opportunities and if you were to become more constructive on market conditions where do you see that growth capping?
+If I heard your comments correctly, it sounds like you're so lukewarm in terms of the market opportunities and the rate environment and rate adequacy.
+And yet, I think even excluding the acquisitions, you grew at a good 20% clip or so.
+I guess, where are you seeing the opportunities?
+And if you were to become more constructive on market conditions, where do you see that growth capping?

 speaker

-The first part is, thanks for the question, the first part is I think we're lukewarm in the sense of saying it is a full on hard market.
-We just want to impress upon everyone that you know we're in the early stages of great changes and we don't know how long that's going to last.
-And I also made comments about the fact that the industry has an all time capital high and still printing very reasonable combined ratio numbers.
-So I just want to make the point that it's not across all lines of business.
-Having said this, the growth that you see us experience or go through for the year and certainly in the fourth quarter it is in the areas where market are coming back to our pricing level and return expectations.
-So we have de-emphasized those lines of business for quite a while actually as the softer years were eating into our you know on production and I think of late we've seen a resurgence of submissions and we're able to hit and get our pricing in return.
-So in the areas where we're growing I would say that it is definitely an improving market and improving such that we believe we're clearing some of the loss trend or loss cost trend concerns that one may have.
+The first part is, thanks for the question.
+The first part is, I think we're lukewarm in the sense of saying it is a full-on hard market.
+We just want to impress upon everyone that when the early stages of rate changes, and we don't know how long that's going to last, and I also made comments about the fact that the industry has an all-time capital high and still printing very reasonable combined ratio numbers.
+So I just wanted me to point that it's not across all lines of business.
+Having said this, the growth that you see us experience or go through for the year, and certainly in the fourth quarter, is in the areas where market are coming back to our pricing level and return expectations.
+So we have de-emphasized those lines of business for quite a while, actually, as the softer years were eating into our production.
+And I think of late, we've seen a resurgence of submissions, and we're able to hit and get our pricing in return.
+So in the areas where we're growing, I would say that it is definitely an improving market, and improving such that we believe we're clearing some of the loss trend or loss cost trend concerns that one may have.
 So I also want to remind that we had not grown as much as the market could have indicated over the last year.
 So this is good growth on a lower number.
-For instance on the D&O side you know a premium written was you know about half of what it was last year versus five years ago.
+For instance, on the D&O side, you know, we – Our premium written was about half of what it was last year versus five years ago.
 So you don't need much of an increase to really make a dent in the overall price increase.
-And the second question is we can grow a lot and as we saw you ask Yarm whether we can grow based on the conditions.
-If conditions continue on and we're seeing right now still being very, very good I think we can still grow a fair amount.
-I think we have been you know our guys, our people have been very busy even in those softer years but I do believe that we have extra capacity and appetite to write more, quite a bit more if it happens.
+And the second question is we can grow a lot.
+And as we saw, you asked Yaron whether we can grow based on the conditions.
+As conditions continue on and we're seeing right now, you know, still being very, very good, I think we can still grow a fair amount.
+I think we have been, you know, our guys, our people have been very busy even in those softer years, but I do believe that we have extra capacity and appetite to write more, quite a bit more if it happens.
 How much will depend and be dictated by overall rate level in 2020?

 speaker